 5. 6 hours a day that your full node can be left running.
 Ideally permanently.

-For those who don’t have existing servers suitable for the task, a “developer 2” server from cloudatcost for instance is perfect for the task, and can be had for a once off cost of only $35 if you wait for one of their sales.
+For those who don’t have existing servers suitable for the task, a server from Digital Ocean,transip ,Vultr or Linode for instance is perfect for the task.
+A 2gb ram with 100mb/s or more package will be adequate.

 Of course we don’t want all nodes to be at the same location so this is just an example, the more diverse the servers on our network the better.